 Desert Lighthouse is a full-size functioning lighthouse in the Mojave Desert near Hinkley, California.

-Since it’s inaugural lighting, the Desert Lighthouse has provided nearly uninterrupted illumination to a complex area of California’s High Desert.
-Located on the edge of the PG&E Hexavelant Chromium environmental disaster - not far from militarized airspace and the I-15 corridor to Las Vegas - Desert Lighthouse has become a beacon of hope for locals who have faced decades of turmoil.
-The location has become a gathering place for locals, art tourists, sightseers, wayward travelers, as well as a staging ground for rescue operations for individuals lost in the surrounding desert.
-Locals were inspired by the lighthouse’s unwavering beacon to build a makeshift memorial for their passed away loved ones at the site.
+Since its inaugural lighting in 2017, Desert Lighthouse has provided nearly uninterrupted illumination to a complex area of California’s High Desert.
+Located on the edge of the PG&E Hexavalent Chromium environmental disaster made famous by Erin Brockovich – and surrounded by militarized airspace – Desert Lighthouse has become a beacon of hope for locals who have faced decades of environmental and economic challenges.
+The location has become a common gathering place for locals, art tourists, sightseers, and wayward travelers.
+Responses to the lighthouse have been unexpected and varied, including local residents constructing a makeshift memorial to honor and scatter the ashes of their deceased loved ones at the site, the lighthouse being used as a staging ground for rescue operations for individuals lost in the surrounding desert, and the emergence of a UFO doomsday group, Stargate Hinkley, who believe the lighthouse is a cosmic portal to escape an impending apocalypse.

 - Doug Harvey, Artist and Writer